Last reviewed on 31st August 2023 by Martin Alexander (Mortgage Advisor)

 Fees for shared ownership remortgages

-It could be cheaper remortgaging with your current lender, as changing lenders typically incurs costs.
+It could be cheaper to remortgage with your current lender, as changing lenders typically incur costs.
 On the other hand, lenders may offer to cover any fees involved in the remortgage.

 Fees can include:

 - Lender arrangement fees (existing or new lenders)

 - Legal fees (conveyancing)

 - Stamp duty (based on the value of the property/shares, or you can pay in stages – if paying in stages, payments commence once shares exceed 80%)

 Please note: All remortgages vary in the fees charged.
 Some remortgages may include all, none, or part of the fees mentioned above.
 Fees such as stamp duty are non-negotiable, but options are often available, such as paying stamp duty in stages.